 Now power on the laser and increase the intensity until the beam spot is visible [1].
 Adjust the sample stage to align the beam spot with the start of a planned laser-cutting line [2-TXT].

-Talent switching on the laser and gradually increasing intensity.
+Camera + SCOPE/SCREEN: Talent switching on the laser and gradually increasing intensity.

-Talent adjusting the stage so the laser spot aligns with the beginning of a cutting line.
+Camera + SCOPE/SCREEN: Talent adjusting the stage so the laser spot aligns with the beginning of a cutting line.
 TXT: Adjust laser intensity to suitable level

 Next, move the sample stage to guide the beam spot along the planned laser-cutting line [1].
 After zeroing the laser intensity, inspect the laser-cutting line [2-TXT].